 The good news is that all three Beaches Resorts get outstanding customer reviews.
 In fact, there's very little to separate them based on reviews.

 When we checked, Beaches Negril in Jamaica and Beaches Turks and Caicos were tied on 4.5/5 on TripAdvisor and 4.5/5 on Google Reviews.
-Beaches Ochos Rios was scoring the same on TripAdvisor but was marginally behind on Google Reviews (4.3/5).
+Beaches Ochos Rios was scoring 4/5 on TripAdvisor and was also marginally behind on Google Reviews (4.2/5).
 Hardly enough to write it off, but a slight difference.

 When we checked, Beaches Negril in Jamaica and Beaches Turks and Caicos were tied on 4.5/5 on TripAdvisor and 4.5/5 on Google Reviews.
-Beaches Ochos Rios was scoring the same on TripAdvisor but was marginally behind on Google Reviews (4.3/5).
+Beaches Ochos Rios was scoring 4/5 on TripAdvisor and was also marginally behind on Google Reviews (4.2/5).
 Hardly enough to write it off, but a slight difference.

 Which Beaches Resort is the cheapest?
 Beaches Negril, Beaches Ochos Rios or Beaches Turks and Caicos?